makeevolution/SimplePizzaWinkel/README.md

 The documentation is inside [docs](./docs/)

+The project is:
-The project is built using .NET 9 and uses Dapr for service-to-service communication.
+- Built using .NET 9
+- Uses event driven architecture for communication between microservices
+- Fully instrumented using OpenTelemetry

 ## Demo